Start with the source, not the export

 5. Images and alternative text

 Every meaningful image needs alternative text that conveys the same information as the image.
 Decorative images should be marked as decorative so assistive technology ignores them.
+The governing criterion is 1.1.1 Non-text Content.

 Writing good alt text